davatorium/rofi/doc/rofi.1.markdown

 `-theme-str` *string*

-Allow theme parts to be specified on the commandline as an override.
+Allow theme parts to be specified on the command line as an override.

-For example
+For example:

     rofi -theme-str '#window { fullscreen: true; }'

 This option can be specified multiple times.

 `-dpi`  *number*

 Override the default DPI setting.
-If set to `0` it tries to auto-detect based on X11 screen size.
-(Similar to i3 and GTK) If set to `1` it tries to auto-detect based on monitor (rofi is displayed on) size.
-(Similar to latest QT5)
+If set to `0`, it tries to auto-detect based on X11 screen size (similar to i3 and GTK).
+If set to `1`, it tries to auto-detect based on the size of the monitor that rofi is displayed on (similar to latest Qt 5).

 ### PATTERN setting

 `-terminal`

-Specify what terminal to start.
+Specify which terminal to start.

     rofi -terminal xterm